kesiev/stampadia/docs/CODEX.md

   - **The Key And The Chests**: Find the key and open one of two random chests.
   - **The Linked Rooms**: Walk on a cell and enable another room effect.
   - **The Murderer**: Avenge the dead body or steal its gold?
+  - **The Nothing**: A teleport to a place that leaves you no choice.
   - **The Shapes Puzzle**: Get the right shapes to solve the puzzle.
   - **The Sphynx**: Give the right answer, meet the Sphynx and get your reward.
   - **The Trainer**: Face his test and earn gold.